cabal-club/cable.rs/handshake/README.md

 # cable-handshake.rs

+[ WIP ]

-An implementation of the [Cable Handshake Protocol](https://github.com/cabal-club/cable/blob/handshake-proto/handshake.md).
+An implementation of the [Cable Handshake Protocol](https://github.com/cabal-club/cable/blob/handshake-proto/handshake.md) that uses the [`snow`](https://crates.io/crates/snow) implementation of the Noise Protocol Framework.